walt-id/waltid-identity/waltid-services/waltid-verifier-api2/README.md

 ## Configuration

+`requestSigningStoredKey` optionally carries an encoded crypto2 `StoredKey` and takes precedence over the legacy `key` in `verifier-service.conf`.
+When both are configured, startup validates that they represent the same signing and verification key.
+Without the StoredKey, a legacy JWK is migrated only in memory; the source file is not rewritten.
+Malformed or mismatched StoredKey values fail startup without legacy fallback.

 See `config/` for service, web, and feature toggles.
 SSE and webhook delivery can be wired via `waltid-ktor-notifications`.

 ## Related projects